felixmerz00/bachelor-thesis/README.md

    ```

 2. **Install Dependencies Manually**
-   [Run the main program](#run_main), and install any missing modules as they appear via conda, if available, otherwise via pip.
+   [Run the main program](#run_main), and install any missing modules via conda as they appear.
+If a module is not available via Conda install it using pip.

 3. **Repeat Step 2** until all dependencies are installed and the program runs successfully.